etf-validator/etf-webapp-docker/README.md

 On first start, the container will download the latest version of ETF from the interactive instruments repository.

-The Executable Test Suites are automatically downloaded from the INSPIRE [ets-repository](https://github.com/inspire-eu-validation/ets-repository) and installed into the _/etf/projects/inspire-ets-repository_ directory.
+The INSPIRE Executable Test Suites are automatically downloaded from the INSPIRE [ets-repository](https://github.com/inspire-eu-validation/ets-repository) and installed into the _/etf/projects/inspire-ets-repository_ directory.